quicwg/base-drafts/draft-ietf-quic-transport.md

 additional steps are all discretionary as, depending on circumstances, they could interfere with or prevent legitimate uses.

-Services offered over loopback interfaces (that is, the IPv6 address ::1 or the IPv4 address 127.0.0.1) often lack proper authentication.
+Services offered over loopback interfaces often lack proper authentication.
 Endpoints MAY prevent connection attempts or migration to a loopback address.
 Endpoints SHOULD NOT allow connections or migration to a loopback address if the same service was previously available at a different interface or if the address was provided by a service at a non-loopback address.
 Endpoints that depend on these capabilities could offer an option to disable these protections.

 Similarly, endpoints could regard a change in address to link-local address
 {{?RFC4291}} or an address in a private use range {{?RFC1918}} from a global,